The Poincare algebra in the context of ageing systems: Lie structure, representations, Appell systems and coherent states: Casimir Operators and Matrix Representations for .

 \item In the representation (\ref{gl:Jrep}) \BEQ \hat S= \II A\, \left(\frac{x}{2}-1\right)\partial_{\zeta}-\frac{1}{4}\partial_{\zeta}^2 \EEQ

-The inverse Fourier transformation of the wave function leads to the usual Schr\"odinger operator in the first case and to the constant in the second.

-\item Finally for the representation (\ref{gl:formeexpl}) this operator is again constant, this confirms the statement that the ``fixed mass'' representation of $\mathfrak{alt}_1$ characterizes the wave function with its scaling dimension $x$ and the constant $\gamma $ instead of mass (the mass generator drops out). \end{enumerate}
+The inverse Fourier transformation with respect to $\zeta$ of the wave function leads to a constant. \item Finally for the representation (\ref{gl:formeexpl}) this operator is again constant. \end{enumerate} This confirms the statement that the ``fixed mass'' or projective representation of $\mathfrak{alt}_1$ characterizes the wave function with its scaling dimension $x$ and the constant $\gamma $ instead of mass (the mass generator drops out).\footnote{If one admits values $z\ne 1,2$ for the dynamical exponent, there are no representations of $\alt$ in terms of {\em local} differential operators.
+However, for generic values of $z$, {\em non-local} representations in terms for fractional differential operators can be constructed, which can be shown to close on the solution space of an appropriate linear PDE of fractional order \cite{Henk11}.} \begin{remark} In fact, when consider $d$ spacial dimensions that is a representation of $\mathfrak{alt}_d$ the compatibility with rotations require this constant $\gamma$ to be a vector \cite{Cherniha10} \BEQ \gamma\to \vec{\gamma}=(\gamma_1,...,\gamma_d).\nonumber \EEQ \end{remark}